 - In nearly 30% of the instances where someone lost their life in a residential fire, there were no working smoke alarms in the home

 The South Carolina Fire Injury Prevention Program (SCFIPP) aims to reduce the number of fire-related injuries and deaths by supplying residents with fire education, smoke alarms and assistance with smoke-alarm installation.

 The Importance of South Carolina Fire Insurance

 The National Fire Prevention Association estimates there are over 370,000 domestic fires causing around $7 billion in damage every year.
 A lot of these fires turn out to be relatively harmless incidents that are contained quickly.
-A fair number, however, turn out to be more significant and cause a great deal of loss, damage and inconvenience.
+A fair number, however, turns out to be more significant and causes a great deal of loss, damage, and inconvenience.

 What Does South Carolina Fire Insurance Cover?